sminatos/FDModBiotCyl.jl/samples_borehole/README.md

-# Manual (/samples_borehole)
+# /samples_borehole
-This manual explains sample files in `/samples_borehole`.
+This file explains sample files in `/samples_borehole`.
 They solve Biot poroelastic equations using the finite-difference method in the cylindrical coordinate system with azimuthal symmetry.
 The solid phase assumes isotropic elasticity.
 Please note that the sample files will use additional packages for visualization.

+- [/samples_borehole/acoustic_logging.jl](/samples_borehole/acoustic_logging.jl) simulates pressure response in a water-filled borehole.
+The borehole is embedded in a homogeneous elastic medium, and a point source is located in the borehole water (monopole-source acoustic logging).

+- [/samples_borehole/VSP_Elastic_2L.jl](/samples_borehole/VSP_Elastic_2L.jl) simulates pressure response in a water-filled borehole.
+The borehole is embedded in a layered elastic medium, and a plane P wave incident on the borehole from above (zero-offset vertical seismic profiling).

+- [/samples_borehole/VSP_PoroElastic_3L.jl](/samples_borehole/VSP_PoroElastic_3L.jl) simulates pressure response in a water-filled borehole.
+The borehole is embedded in a layered elastic-poroelastic medium, and a plane P wave is incident from above (zero-offset vertical seismic profiling).

 ## Structure of the sample files
-The sample files in `/samples_borehole` contain several sample codes for FDTD simulation.
-They all have the following structure.
+The sample files have the following structure.
 You can change values according to your simulation configuration.

 1. Setting `dt`, `T`, and PML thicknesses (`LPML_r` and `LPML_z`)
 2. Creating a model (material parameter distribution)